klikli-dev/modonomicon/docs/getting-started-mod-devs/step-by-step-with-datagen/step3.md

 5. Et voila:
    ![Category](/img/docs/getting-started/step3-create-category.png)
 6. Success!
 No crash, but no content either.
 Not too bad, right?
+7. You will notice that when hovering over the category's button on the left side we again have a weird text instead of a nice category name - no worries, we'll fix that later!

 ## Our first Entry